Creamy Chicken Tortilla Soup (Chick-Fil-A Copycat)

 Step 8: Check seasoning, adding more if needed.

-Fresh Garnishes: Enhance the soup with fresh garnishes like chopped cilantro, diced avocado, shredded cheese, sour cream, hot sauce, and a squeeze of lime.
-These additions brighten up the flavors.
+- Top with fresh garnishes like: chopped cilantro, diced avocado, shredded cheese, sour cream hot sauce, fresh lime squeeze

 If you tried this recipe, please leave a 🌟 star rating and let me know how it went in the 📝 comments below!